Key Policy Reforms - Planning and Development Act 2024

 Cost provisions for Judicial Review cases

-The Act provides that the cost rules currently applicable under the Planning and Development Act 2000 will be replaced with new rules on entitlement to, and exposure to, costs orders for parties to these types of proceedings.
+The Act of 2024 provides that the cost rules currently applicable under the Planning and Development Act 2000 will be replaced with new rules on entitlement to, and exposure to, costs orders for parties to these types of proceedings.
 A scale of fees for legal costs arising from these proceedings is to be introduced as well as an Environmental Legal Cost Financial Assistance Mechanism to provide financial assistance to persons and organisations bringing proceedings.